MicrosoftDocs/bing-docs/bing-docs/bing-news-search/bing-news-upgrade-guide-v5-to-v7.md

 # News Search API upgrade guide

-This upgrade guide identifies the changes between version 5 and version 7 of the Bing News Search API.
+This upgrade guide identifies the changes between version 5 and version 7 of Bing News Search API.
 Use this guide to help you identify the parts of your application that you need to update to use version 7.

 ## Breaking changes